CarlTBarnes/List-Format-Parser/README.md

 From the "Format Lines" tab you can click the "Preview Format" button to open a Window showing a LIST with that Format().
  Sample data lines are generated showing the maximum numbers that will fit.
+ Cells with Color show in Red.
+Cells with Style show in Green.
+Icons and Trees show.

 ![preview](images/readme6.png)